"Hvad hedder det?

 Names and faces.
 Picture me, looking bewildered at the mailbox of: "Preben and Bodil".

+I was wrecking my brain, which was which?
+Both wore short hair.
 I concluded that Preben sounded softer dan Bodil so Preben must be the mother and Bodil the father.
 Which happened to be 100% incorrect.

-"The Hole in the Wall Gang" after being arrested?
+Why do Antique Danes resemble "The Hole in the Wall Gang" after being arrested?

 Upset, a bit surprised and angry?
 True enough, there was not much to smile about.
 Life was hard.

-You are unlikely to catch most Danes laughing hysterically at anything.
-Nothing seems funny enough.
-Mind you, there is a lot of very loud laughter to be heard when Danes meet their trusted friends, persons and alcohol, but not because funny things are happening.
-It is the nervous high pitched laughter of shedding insecurity.
-Pay attention, and you will notice the difference.
+Mind you, there is a lot of very loud laughter to be heard when Danes meet their most trusted friends, persons and bottles, but not because funny things are happening.
+It is a nervous high pitched laughter of shedding their almost constant insecurity.

 Money is unimportant.
 Let me rephrase that; money is very important.
 Both statements are true in Den Mark.